Volkssturm: Origins and organisation

+Whether it was indicative of desperation or not (as the sardonic German jokes suggest), the creation of the Volkssturm was part of a Nazi strategy—characterized in modern terminology as “defense-in-depth”—to fortify all German towns into defensive nodes, so as to forestall and delay the Allied entry into the greater Reich.
 For these militia units to be effective, they needed not only strength in numbers, but also fanaticism.
 During the early stages of Volkssturm planning, it became apparent that units lacking morale would lack combat effectiveness.
-To generate fanaticism, Volkssturm units were placed under direct command of the local Nazi party officials, the Gauleiter and Kreisleiter.
-The new Volkssturm was also to become a nationwide organization, with Heinrich Himmler, as Replacement Army commander, responsible for armament and training.
-Though nominally under party control, Volkssturm units were placed under Wehrmacht command when engaged in action.
+To generate fanaticism, Volkssturm units were placed under the direct command of local Nazi Party officials, the Gauleiter and Kreisleiter.
+Mass rallies, oath ceremonies, and group singing were designed to instill communal fanaticism.

+The new Volkssturm was also to become a nationwide organisation, with Heinrich Himmler as Replacement Army commander, responsible for armaments and training.
+Though nominally under party control, Volkssturm units were placed under Heer command when engaged in action.
+At the Reich level, the SS and the Party Chancellery agreed to share responsibility between them.
+Himmler retained responsibility for military equipment and training while Bormann, head of the Party Chancellery, was charged with oversight of administration and political indoctrination.
 Aware that a "people's army" would not be able to withstand the onslaught of the modern army wielded by the Allies, Hitler issued the following order towards the end of 1944: